 The Pensions & Investments Division will maintain a list of financial institutions authorized to provide depository and investment services to the City.
 Selection of financial institutions authorized to provide services for and engage in transactions with the City shall be at the sole discretion of the City.
-A periodic review of the financial condition and registration of all authorized financial institutions will be conducted by the Investment Manager.
+A periodic review of the financial condition and registration of all authorized financial institutions will be conducted by the Pension & Investment Officers.
 Institutions eligible to transact investment business with the City include:

 - a.
 Nationally or state chartered banks; - b.
-The Federal Reserve Bank: - c.
+The Federal Reserve Bank; - c.
 Primary government dealers designated by the Federal Reserve Bank; - d.
 Regional dealers that qualify under SEC Rule 15C3-1; - e.
 Direct issuers of securities eligible for purchase.

-- A. Financial institutions who desire to become depositories for the City must be a qualified public depository, as defined in Florida Statute 280.02, and must be a nationally or state-chartered bank insured by the Federal Deposit Insurance Corporation (FDIC).
+A. Financial institutions who desire to become depositories for the City must be a qualified public depository, as defined in Florida Statute 280.02, and must be a nationally or state-chartered bank insured by the Federal Deposit Insurance Corporation (FDIC).
 Depository institutions should be economically viable and have practices that would not impair the safety of investments.
-Qualified Depositories must supply the following: - 1.
-Audited financial statements demonstrating compliance with state and federal capital adequacy guidelines - 2.
-Evidence of adequate insurance coverage - B. All broker/dealers who desire to become qualified for investment transactions with the City must certify that the firm and broker have the required Financial Industry Regulatory Authority (FINRA), SEC, and other appropriate licenses and qualifications.
+Qualified Depositories must supply the following:

+1. Audited financial statements demonstrating compliance with state and federal capital adequacy guidelines

+- 2. Proof of state registration - 3.
+Evidence of adequate insurance coverage

+B. All broker/dealers who desire to become qualified for investment transactions with the City must certify that the firm and broker have the required Financial Industry Regulatory Authority (FINRA), SEC, and other appropriate licenses and qualifications.
 These broker/dealers may include 'primary" dealers or regional dealers that qualify under Securities and Exchange Commission (SEC) Rule 15C3-1 (uniform net capital rule).
 They must immediately notify the City if at any time the firm or broker is not in compliance with SEC rule 15C3-1, the firm's capital position falls short of the Capital Adequacy or uniform Net Cap Rule standard, or a material control weakness is identified by the firm's independent auditor.
 The Pensions & Investments Division will maintain a list of approved security broker/dealers selected by conducting a process of due diligence.
 Evaluation criteria include a firm's prior experience and financial stability, and broker's qualifications and experience.

-Each approved institution must provide the City with a copy of the following information:
+Each approved institution must provide the City with a copy of the following:

-- 1. Audited financial statements demonstrating compliance with state and federal capital adequacy guidelines - 2.
-Proof of all FINRA and SEC registrations and certifications - 3.
-Trading and settlement instructions - 4.
-Broker background, qualifications and public funds investing experience, contact information, and supervisor information - 5.
-Confirmation of having read and understood, and agreeing to comply with the City's investment policy. - 6.
-Names and contact information for similar public institution references; and potential conflicts of interest
+1. Audited financial statements demonstrating compliance with state and federal capital adequacy guidelines

+2. Proof of all FINRA and SEC registrations and certifications

+- 3. Proof of state registration - 4.
+Broker background, qualifications, and experience - 5.
+Certification of having read and understood, and agreeing to comply with the City's investment policy. - 2.
+Competitive Transactions